calimero-archive/docs/docs/getting-started/workspaces.md

 ## Configure Testnet

-You'l need tto select the number of
+You'l need to select the number of
-- validator nodes: They are running the consensus algorithm where they calculate the value of transactions
+- Validator nodes: They are running the consensus algorithm where they calculate the value of transactions
 - RPC nodes: They allow you to communicate directly with Calimero Shard
-- Archive rpc nodes: They hold all historical transaction  and state.
+- Archive RPC nodes: They hold all historical transaction  and state.
 They allow you to communicate directly with Calimero Shard
 - Indexer nodes: They are used for storing hisotircal data